Yoga is an art to strengthen the immune system to fight against covid-19

 Practicing yoga daily improves the blood circulation of the body and improves the breathing rate.
 This strengthens the body to fight against novel coronavirus.
 It also helps release certain hormones, which helps keep the body stress-free and active, making it easier to cope with the lethal covid-19.

 There are certain yoga poses that help corona patients in fast recovery and beat the corona.
-In addition, a robust immune system makes more antibodies, making it easier to fight against covid-19 virus and the killer cells kill the virus cells.
+In addition, a robust immune system makes more antibodies, making it easier to fight against the covid-19 virus and the killer cells kill the virus cells.

 - Difficulty breathing